freakeinstein/freakeinstein.github.io/_posts/2016-10-20-Q-learning-flappy-bird-game-demystified-(part 1).md

 #### future parts

-In the furute parts we will look at
+In the future parts we will look at

 - a way to replace the QMatrix with feed forward neural networks (part 2) [currently working on it].
 - a way to introduce computer vision to play by looking, using convolutional neural networks (part 3).